COSSAS/nedagen/README.md

 # NeDaGen - A Network Dataset Generator
-This tool builds a network with a user defined size and profile, and incorperates Atomic-operator to generate malicious traffic (based on the MITRE ATT&CK framework) into the network in order to generate PCAPs/ JSON network data in combination with the timestamps of the attacks to use them for identifying attacker traffic.
+This tool builds a network with a user-defined size and profile.
+It can be scaled to approximately 1000 containers and the characteristics of the network can be easily modified.
+It also incorporates Atomic-operator to generate malicious network traffic (based on the MITRE ATT&CK framework).
+All corresponding traffic is captured in PCAP(s)/JSON format for further data analysis.

-This tool allows you to scale to approximatly 1000 containers in an efficient and easy manner.

 Protocols in the dataset:
+***
 - ICMP
 - OSPF
 - BGP